A shared history of creative interactions can be the key to unleash innovation.

 To measure the overall familiarity between team members, each participant was asked to complete a survey noting the dyadic closeness and frequency of communication with classmates, whereas to capture creative team familiarity participants were asked to assess the ease with which they felt their interaction with the classmate facilitated the generation of potentially novel ideas.

 Each class was then split into design teams.
 Apart from short interactions with random “customers” all interactions took place within the teams.
-Over an eight-hour day, the teams were asked to design an artifact that would help facilitate grocery shopping in a fresh market typical either to France or Singapore, balancing design features against cost considerations.
+Over an eight-hour day, the teams were asked to design an artefact that would help facilitate grocery shopping in a fresh market typical either to France or Singapore, balancing design features against cost considerations.
 At the end of the session they presented their products which were judged by other participants (and external judges).

 The results were robust, as teams with a higher fraction of past positive creative interactions proved more likely to produce better product concepts.